Well-posedness of Dean-Kawasaki Equation with Singular Interactions: Introduction

 \subsection{Comments on the literature}

-The existence of solutions to corrected Dean-Kawasaki equations with smooth interacting kernel has been proved by von Renesse and Sturm \cite{vRS09} by Dirichlet forms techniques, where the non-local interacting term is replaced by a nonlinear operator.
-Later, the authors of \cite{AvR10} and \cite{KvR19} also constructed a solution to corrected Dean-Kawasaki equations by correcting the drift.
+The existence of solutions to corrected Dean-Kawasaki equations with smooth interacting kernel has been proved by von Renesse and Sturm \cite{vRS09} by Dirichlet forms techniques, where the nonlocal interacting term is replaced by a nonlinear operator.
+Later, by correcting the drift term of the Dean-Kawasaki equation, the authors of \cite{AvR10} and \cite{KvR19} constructed a solution.
 Cornalba, Shardlow and Zimmer \cite{CSZ19,CSZ20} derived a suitably regularized Dean-Kawasaki model of wave equation type in one dimension, which corresponds to second-order Langevin dynamics.
-In the case of local interaction, Fehrman and Gess \cite{FG21} obtained the well-posedness of the Dean-Kawasaki equation with correlated noise.
-Moreover, the large deviations was also achieved by Fehrman and Gess in \cite{FG22}.
+In the case of local interaction, Fehrman and Gess \cite{FG21} obtained the well-posedness of functional-valued solutions of the Dean-Kawasaki equation with correlated noise.
+Building on this framework in \cite{FG21}, the authors also addressed small noise large deviations in \cite{FG23}.
+Furthermore, Clini and Fehrman \cite{CF23a} expanded this research by developing a central limit theorem for the nonlinear Dean-Kawasaki equation with correlated noise.

-Under LPS condition, the well-posedness of SDEs with singular coefficients has been studied by many authors, such as Zhang \cite{Zha05,Zha11} and Xia et al. \cite{XXZZ20}.
-In the case of the critical LPS condition, we refer to Nam \cite{Nam20}, and R\"{o}ckner, Zhao \cite{RZ20,RZ21}.
-Concerning the distribution dependent SDE under LPS condition, we refer the readers to \cite{HRW20, HW20, Ren21,Wan21}.

-In the framework of kinetic solution, the well-posedness of stochastic conservative law has been explored by many authors.
-We mention some of them.
-Debussche and Vovelle \cite{DV10} solved the Cauchy problem in any dimension and obtained the existence and uniqueness of the kinetic solutions.
+In the framework of kinetic solution, the study of well-posedness of stochastic conservative law has attracted significiant interests.
+Debussche and Vovelle \cite{DV10} studied the Cauchy problem in any dimension and obtained the existence and uniqueness of the kinetic solutions.
 Later, Gess and Souganidis \cite{GS17}, Fehrman and Gess \cite{FG19}, and Dareiotis and Gess \cite{DG20} extended the notion of kinetic solution to parabolic-hyperbolic stochastic PDE with conservative noise.
-For the literature on stochastic nonlinear diffusion equations with additive or multiplicative noise, we refer to \cite{BBDPR06,BDPR08a,BDPR08b,BDPR09,BDPR16}.
+Recently, the nonlocal conservative stochastic PDE was considered by Fehrman, Gess and Gvalani \cite{FGR} and the mean-field stochastic PDE has been studied by Gess, Gvalani and Konarovskyi \cite{GGK}.
+For literatures on stochastic nonlinear diffusion equations, we refer to \cite{BBDPR06,BDPR08a,BDPR08b,BDPR09,BDPR16}.

+The literature contributed to Gaussian fluctuations of discrete interacting particle systems is notably comprehensive.
+Seminal studies such as \cite{FPV87} investigated the zero-range process, while \cite{Rav92} focused on the symmetric simple exclusion process, and \cite{JM18} examined the weakly asymmetric exclusion process.
+The exploration of the mean field limit for singular interaction kernels has also yielded significant results.
+Key contributions in this area include the study of the vortex model by \cite{Osa86, FHM14}, and the analysis of more general singular kernels in works such as \cite{JW18, BJW20, Ser20, RS}.